shubhamj2611/shubhamj2611.github.io/_pages/achievements.md

 *	Vice-president of the Joint student chapter (JSC) in Materials Engineering department, UBC, 2017-18
 *	Member of Graduate Student Association (GSA) and Graduate Student Society (GSS) which advocates, promotes, and protects the academic, social, intellectual, cultural and recreational interests of its members, 2017-18
 *	Organized departmental academic events including, industry night, technical talks, donut and coffee gathering etc. at UBC
-*	Managed and in charge of departmental social events including welcome back party, soccer match, hikes etc. at UBC
+*	Managed and organized departmental social events including welcome back party, soccer match, hikes etc. at UBC
 *	Volunteered as an Environmental team member at the Vancouver music folk festival, 2017-18
 *	Performed as a singer and guitarist in various cultural events conducted by Indian Graduate Student Association (UBC) and Indo Canadian-Caribbean cultural society of BC
-*	Active volunteer of Hindi samiti organization at Indian Institute of Science, Bangalore
+*	Volunteered for the Hindi samiti organization at Indian Institute of Science, Bangalore, 2016
-*	Performed as a solo artist in various musical events at IISc, Bangalore
+*	Performed as a solo artist in various musical events at IISc, Bangalore, 2016
-*	Volunteered for an ‘Open day’ event on the earth day at IISc, aimed to enlighten professors, college/school students about the current research work carried out in the labs
+*	Volunteered for an ‘Open day’ event on the earth day at IISc, aimed to enlighten professors, college/school students about the current research work carried out in the labs, 2016
-*	Organized and volunteered for an open marathon event named ‘Sadbhavna Daud’ at IISc, Bangalore
+*	Organized and volunteered for an open marathon event named ‘Sadbhavna Daud’ at IISc, Bangalore, 2016
 *	Participated as a singer and guitarist in various musical events such as ‘Jhankaar’ and ‘Bandish’ at IIT(BHU), Varanasi, 2010 – 2015